Digital Surge Review 2023 – Australian Crypto Exchange

 Digital Surge has recently introduced a lending program that allows its users to stake their coins on the platform and earn a lucrative interest in return.
 With staking, you can earn up to 23% APY on Digital Surge, depending on the coin.
 For instance, Cardano can bring you up to 6% APY, PolkaDot up 12%, while Mina Protocol (MINA) and Secret (SCRT) can go above 20%.

-Your rewards will be calculated daily and settled monthly directly to your Digital Surge account.
-I like the fact that you can quit the earning program at any point without penalties.
+Rewards are calculated daily and settled monthly directly to your Digital Surge account.
 Even better, the exchange doesn’t impose any limits on assets or the funds you can stake under Digital Surge Earn.

 Mobile App for Convenience